jakobrunge/tigramite_old/README.md

 - Different (conditional) measures of association (partial correlation, standardized regression, and conditional mutual information with different estimators)

-- Fast computation through use of C-code via scipy.weave; also fully parallelized script (mpi4py package necessary) available
+- Fast computation through use of Cython; also fully parallelized script (mpi4py package necessary) available

 - Significance testing via analytical tests or a shuffle test for conditional mutual information